zibebe/bunkr-get/README.md

-# bunkr-get
+# bunkrl
-bunkr-get: a simple CLI tool for downloading Bunkr Albums
+bunkrl: a simple CLI tool for downloading Bunkr Albums